CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Version History

-Introduced in Cumulus Linux 5.0.0
+Introduced in Cumulus Linux 5.1.0

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set interface swp1 ip neighbor-discovery router-advertisement lifetime 4000
 ```

 ## nv set interface \<interface-id\> ip neighbor-discovery router-advertisement reachable-time

-Time in milliseconds that a IPv6 node is considered reachable
+Configures the amount of time that an IPv6 node is reachable.
+You can set a value between 0 and 3600000 milliseconds.

 ### Usage